-Peristaltic pumps are an easy and affordable way of transferring accurate volumes of fluid between to points.
+Peristaltic pumps are an easy and affordable way of transferring accurate volumes of fluid.

 They use external rotating rollers to generate flow in a tube.
 The rollers spin in a single, reversible direction around an axis, and during rotation make contact with the outer diameter of the tube.
 The rollers then press into the flexible tubing, propelling the fluid.
 As the roller swings away from the tube, the next one makes contact, thus continuing the flow of fluid contained within.
 The flexible tube becomes compressed at the contact points and this forces the fluid into the direction of the rollers movement.